kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 might make sense to only make those report(s) that you're going to use.
 Thus disable the other ones.

-Check also "[distributed]" section, where you can set database, path for samples, and few more values.
+Check also "[distributed]" section, where you can set the database, path for samples, and a few more values.
 *Do not* use sqlite3!
 Use PostgreSQL database for performance and thread safe.

 Register CAPE nodes